grpc/proposal/A71-xds-fallback.md

 * At least one watcher exists for a resource that is not cached.

-This may happen either when setting up a new channel or if the xDS control plane becomes unavailable after a resource changed notification was received.
+This may happen either when setting up a new channel or if the xDS control plane becomes unavailable after a resource change notification was received.

 XdsClients will need to be changed to support multiple ADS connections for each authority.
 Once the fallback process begins, impacted XdsClient will establish